HackThisSite/CryptoPaste/README.md

 # Install

-1. Install `cryptopaste.sql` into your MySQL database and create a user with SELECT, INSERT, UPDATE, and DELETE grants
-   - TODO: SQLite installation

-2. Clone or download this repository, then `cd` into the directory, and run
+1. Clone or download this repository, then `cd` into the directory, and run

 `$ composer install`

+2. Install `resources/cryptopaste.mysql.sql` into your MySQL database and create a user with SELECT, INSERT, UPDATE, and DELETE grants
+   - For SQLite, use the `resources/cryptopaste.mysql.sql` file

 3. Copy `config.ini.example` to `config.ini` and edit the values